JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 > ninja flash_all
 WARNING: This command will wipe all data on sensor, including settings.

-### Is UartOn, how it works? ###
+### How to enable serial communication? ###

-You can enable/disable the serial communication.
+You can use the [Settings API](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/system/settings.yaml) /System/Settings/UartOn

 ### Why does SERIAL_COMMUNICATION(true) not work? ###

 The data from SERIAL_COMMUNICATION is saved to settings, but only if you use "flash_all" command.
+WARNING: This command will wipe all data on sensor, including settings.

 ### How to setup environment? ###

-You can check the Movesense wiki.
+The full instruction is in the [Readme.md](Readme.md) file and on our wiki.

 ### Which operating systems are supported? ###